antonywanjala/prompt/README.md

-# gemini
-The basics of how to use Google's Gemini Python API
+Introduction to the Gemini Python API: The Basics